Churchyards,memorials, noticeboards & trees

 Interring the remains of a loved one in a churchyard in effect hands them over to the care of God.
 It is essential that the meaning and consequences of burial in consecrated ground is fully understood.
 The nature of the rite of burial is to say 'farewell' to the deceased and to commend them to the mercy and love of God in Christ and to await the transformation of resurrection.
 There is accordingly a theological finality to all interments, including those of cremated remains, in ground consecrated according to the rites of the Church of England.
 This is inconsistent with the concept of portability of remains and the future prospect of exhumation.

 Why can't I have what I want on the grave?
 When a new grave is purchased it is not the ownership of the land itself that is purchased, but the rights to have burials take place in that grave.
-These rights are sold, or to be more correct, 'granted' together with the rights to erect a memorial on the grave in accordance with the rules and regulations of the Church.
+The right to internment is 'granted' together with the rights to erect a memorial on the grave in accordance with the rules and regulations of the Church.
+These rules seek to preserve the special nature of a Christian churchyard and often the ancient landscape of which they are part.

 By seeking a burial in consecrated ground, families accept the jurisdiction of the Consistory Court which regulates the shape, size, material and content of headstones.
 This jurisdiction exists for reasons which are in part theological and part aesthetic and practical, since what may be unobjectionable in a municipal cemetery might be considered inappropriate in a churchyard.

 Before making any decisions please make sure you are aware of which form of memorial can and cannot be permitted in a churchyard

 Chancellor’s Churchyard Rules